Diese Webseite wird momentan übersetzt - sie wird bald in deutscher Sprache verfügbar sein.

-EU-wide electronic customs systems developments are set out in the EU’s “Multi-Annual Strategic Plan” (see below) for the creation of a European electronic customs environment.
+EU-wide electronic customs systems developments are set out in the EU’s “Multi-Annual Strategic Plan for electronic Customs” (see below) for the creation of a European electronic customs environment.
 These plans are consistent with the operational and legislative projects and developments already scheduled or underway in the areas of customs.

-The MASP also provides interested parties with an overview and with background information on projects and key issues related to the evolution of the electronic customs initiative and the present state of play.
+The MASP-C also provides interested parties with an overview and with background information on projects and key issues related to the evolution of the electronic customs initiative and the present state of play.

 Under the electronic customs decision, a consolidated evaluation report on the progress made by the Member States and the Commission in the electronic customs initiative is prepared by the Commission's Taxation and Customs Union Directorate General every year on the basis of national reports.